vector-js/vector/website/content/_index.md

 ## Layouts

 Layouts are high-level boiler plate for you to hit the ground running.
-Pick a layout that best fits your use case
+Pick a layout that best fits your use case.
+These layouts are currently optimized for graphics embedded in horizontally contained vertical documents.

-### Pancake
+### Pancake Layout

 The pancake layout is a vertical layout that has three regions: the header, drawing area and footer.